This photo includes some of our previous partners as well as our current partners.

 As part of the training process, consultations with a GP Registrar may be video recorded.
 This will only be done with your prior consent and you have the right to decline.

-Congratulations to Dr Charlotte Monteith who has now completed her GP training with our practice.
+Congratulations to Dr Michelle Kirkwood who has now completed her GP training with our practice.
 We are sad to see Dr Lee go.
 Dr Toms is joining the Practice as a salaried GP.

 There are no medical students assigned to work alongside our doctors at the present time.